PhaserEditor2D/PhaserEditor/docs/first_steps.rst

 Notes for Linux users
 ~~~~~~~~~~~~~~~~~~~~~

 Before to run the editor you should set execution permission to some programs bundled in Phaser Editor.
-To do this, run the ``SetPermissions.sh`` script:
+To do this, run the ``SetExecPermissions.sh`` script:

 .. code-block:: bash

   $ cd "Phaser Editor"
+  $ chmod +x SetExecPermissions.sh
-  $ ./SetPermissions.sh
+  $ ./SetExecPermissions.sh

 Then run the editor as any other Linux program: